jchristey/DH110-22f/Portfolio/README.md

 ### Low Fidelity Prototype

-I made a low fidelity prototype in order to troubleshoot interaction issues.
+I made a low fidelity prototype in order to outline core tasks that the app supports and troubleshoot interaction issues.
 This prototype supports two main tasks a user would use the app to accomplish: messaging a garden and creating a blog.
 Read more about the [low fidelity prototype](https://github.com/jchristey/DH110-22f/blob/main/LowFidelityProto/README.md).

 | Low Fidelity Prototype |
 | ------------- |